Summary

 First of Cumberland

-The partnership between Cumberland with the Cedar Church, a Native American Presbyterian Church, was initiated in 2010.
+The partnership between Cumberland and Cedar Church, a Native American Presbyterian Church, was initiated in 2010.
 The mission is to provide basic educational opportunities for one week annually as a way to encourage the students to return to school in the fall with a renewed interest in learning.
 They travel to South Dakota not just to teach but to learn about a culture and lifestyle different from their own.
 The MG helps with lodging and transportation of equipment between the churches.

 Hagerstown